VaclavDedik/jboss-seam/examples/wiki/README.txt

 - Install JBoss Application Server 4.2.2 GA

-- Upgrade/downgrade the Hibernate libraries bundled with JBoss 4.2.1 to the libraries bundled with this application.
+- Upgrade/downgrade the Hibernate libraries bundled with JBoss AS to the libraries bundled with this application.
 Follow the steps outlined above (edit build.properties, call 'ant upgradehibernate') or copy them manually.